 - A synthetic mud display that gives kids the chance to get their hands into the mud and learn about what does and doesn’t belong in the mangroves

 - An interactive display that is accessible for all abilities, which allows visitors to spin hand pedals to appreciate the energy requirements of migratory birds

 Boondall Wetlands is a great place to take the bikes for a cycle along the paths and boardwalks, or go on a self-guided bushwalk.
 Download the ‘Hide ‘n’ Seek Children’s Trail checklist before you go and see how many ‘things’ you can spot!

 Find the Boondall Wetland Environment Centre at 131 Paperbark Drive, Boondall.
-Click here for more information.
+Read our detailed review here.

-The Moreton Bay Discovery Centre will be located at Manly Harbour Village, offering insights into the wildlife and ecosystem of the beautiful Moreton Bay.
+The Moreton Bay Discovery Centre is located at Manly Harbour Village, offering insights into the wildlife and ecosystem of the beautiful Moreton Bay.

-The team at Moreton Bay Discovery Centre is currently working hard to raise funds to complete their fit out.
-Once open, they plan to offer visitors a state of the art, immersive environment that will educate visitors on the wonders of the bay and encourage them to experience it for themselves, first hand.
+Moreton Bay Discovery Centre offers visitors a state of the art, immersive environment that educates visitors on the wonders of the bay and encourages them to experience it for themselves, first hand.

-If you would like to make a donation towards its completion, or keep up to date with its progress, you can find out more here.
+If you would like to make a donation towards the Moreton Bay Discovery Centre, or keep up to date with its progress, you can find out more here.

 *This editorial was featured in our print issue 38; December 2019/January 2020